 - “Go Pro” everywhere.
 I’m sick of it.
 Want to comment a line in your .scss file using VS’s shortcut (“commenting is only in pro version” WTF?
 Are you kidding me?)

 - It using compass so.. do not rely on some commercial tools, when it is soo simple to use what they are using.

-I recommend installing stuff I am using, but if you do not want install ruby and compass manually and you are “console hater” you can start with Web Workbench (it is using compass so ruby will be installed anyway).
+I recommend installing stuff I am using, but if you do not want to install ruby and compass manually and you are a classic console hater then you can start with Web Workbench (it is using compass so ruby will be installed anyway).

 Let’s rock - basic app